lsminter/lsm-discord-bot/README.md

 Commands start with a `!`.

-`!commands` will list all of the commands.
+`!allcommands` will list all of the commands.

 `!eventhelp` will show you how to run the `!event` command.